• Categories

 The web is packed full of copy-paste website designs using the same boring old proportional fonts, which makes monospaced fonts the perfect choice for web designers that want to make their site stand out from the crowd.

 These old-school, fixed-width fonts are retro, minimalist, and super stylish.
-In this article, we’re going to telling you all about them and revealing what we think are the 14 best monospaced fonts for designers in 2024.
+In this article, we’re going to telling you all about them and revealing what we think are the 14 best monospaced fonts for designers.

 We’ll also be sharing some examples of websites using monospaced fonts that you can look at for inspiration.
 Let’s get started.